 Transition: How do we minimize the transition risks for businesses and communities as we shift to a carbon-free economy in the face of uncertainty?

 Solutions to these risks are inherently interdisciplinary.
 The ideas outlined on this site came from researchers across schools and departments throughout the University of Pennsylvania.
-New solutions were posted on a continuous basis throughout the summer.
-Access the synthesis report here.
+New solutions were posted on a continuous basis throughout the summer at climaterisksolutions.upenn.edu.
+The 30 solutions are also available in a synthesis report here.